 Averaged Freshman Graduation Rate.
 The AFGR provides an estimate of the percentage of high school students who graduate on time.
 The rate uses aggregate student enrollment data to estimate the size of an incoming freshman class and aggregate counts of the number of regular diplomas awarded 4 years later.
-The incoming freshman class size is estimated by summing the enrollment in 8th grade for one year, 9th grade for the next year, and 10th grade for the year after and then dividing by 3.
-The averaging is intended to account for higher grade retentions in the 9th grade in order to estimate how many of them were first-time 9th-graders.
+The incoming freshman class size is estimated by summing the enrollment in 8th grade for 1 year, 9th grade for the next year, and 10th grade for the year after and then dividing by 3.
+The averaging is intended to account for higher grade retentions in the 9th grade in order to estimate how many students were first-time 9th-graders.
 Although not as accurate as an on-time graduation rate computed from a cohort of students using student record data, this estimate of an on-time graduation rate can be computed with currently available data.
 The AFGR was selected from a number of alternative estimates that can be calculated using cross-sectional data based on a technical review and analysis of a set of alternative estimates (Seastrom et al. 2006a, 2006b).
-The rate for the class of 2007-08 was calculated in the following manner:
+The rate for the class of 2008-09 was calculated in the following manner:

-High School Diplomas Awarded at End of 2007-08 School Year
+Regular High School Diplomas Awarded at End of 2008-09 School Year

-Enrollment in (Grade 8 in fall 2003 + Grade 9 in fall 2004 + Grade 10 in fall 2005)/3
+Enrollment in (Grade 8 in fall 2004 + Grade 9 in fall 2005 + Grade 10 in fall 2006)/3

-Although enrollments are reported by grade, some states report ungraded students in addition to graded students.
+Although enrollments are reported by grade, some states report ungraded students3 in addition to graded students.
 To adjust for this, an allocation procedure used in the CCD "Local Education Agency Universe Survey Dropout and Completion Data File" was applied.
 Through this process, the data for ungraded enrollment counts were redistributed across grades in proportion to the graded enrollment of the state, and the resulting estimates for grades 8, 9, and 10 were added to the reported enrollment counts for those grades.
-The AFGR for public school students in the United States for 2007-08 is based on data from 4 years.
-The numerator is the
+The AFGR for public school students in the United States for 2008-09 is based on data from 4 years.
+The numerator is the 3,036,757 diploma recipients reported for school year 2008-09.
+The denominator is the average of the estimated 3,851,398 students in 8th grade in October 2004, the estimated 4,316,179 students in 9th grade in October 2005, and the estimated 3,905,449 students in 10th grade in October 2006.
+The 3,036,757 public school diploma recipients divided by the 4,024,345 averaged number of public school freshmen, multiplied by 100, results in a 2008-09 public school graduation rate for the United States of 75.5 percent.
+The same formula is applied to compute the earlier AFGR estimates presented in table 13.